kodecocodes/vt_android_mvvm/v1/for_instructor/08-saving-to-the-repository.markdown

 I'll create and save a couple of new creatures.

+If I try saving a creature with no name, I see the error toast telling me to fill out all fields.

 We can use Device File Explorer to see that the Room database file for storing creratures has been created.
 In a later video, we'll pull creatures out of the database for display.